 Barbara Arneil (Ph.D, London) is interested in the areas of identity politics and the history of political thought.
 As the author of John Locke and America (OUP, 1996) and many related articles, she has a specialization in the intersection between liberalism and colonialism.
 She is also interested in gender and political theory, publishing Feminism and Politics, Oxford Blackwell, 1999 (translated into Chinese and published by Oriental Press, 2005).
 In it she examines how gender shapes the definition and scope of ‘politics’.
 She has written a critique of social capital from the perspective of inclusive justice, entitled Diverse Communities: The Problem with Social Capital, Cambridge University Press, 2006 and has published a co-edited anthology entitled Sexual Justice/Cultural Justice, Routledge, 2006.
 Her most recent work is in the areas of social trust and diversity, global citizenship and cosmopolitanism, the role of disability in political theory and domestic colonies.
+She has just published a co-edited book entitled Disability and Political Theory with Cambridge University Press, 2016.
 Scholarly recognition includes the Harrison Prize (UK Political Studies Association award for best article published in Political Studies), Rockefeller Foundation Residential Fellowship in Bellagio Italy, shortlisted for the C.B.
-MacPherson Prize (Canadian Political Science Association award for best book published in political theory) and UBC Peter Wall Early Career Scholarship.
+MacPherson Prize (Canadian Political Science Association award for best book published in political theory) UBC Peter Wall Early Career Scholarship and the UBC Killam Research Prize.

 Olena Hankivsky, Ethic of Care and Public Policy